Vegetarian Stuffed Acorn Squash

-- Place your squash face down on some tin foil on your baking sheet, and bake for 25-30 minutes, or until tender. (you should be able to poke through your squash with a fork)
+- Place your squash face down on the baking sheet, and bake for 20-30 minutes, or until tender. (you should be able to poke through your squash with a fork when it’s done.)

 - Meanwhile, cook your quinoa in a pot according to package directions.

-- Once your squash and quinoa are cooked, Heat up olive oil in a large skillet and add onion and garlic.
+- Once your squash and quinoa are cooked, Heat up olive oil in a large skillet and add onion, garlic and ginger.
 Cook on medium heat for 2 minutes.

 - Add in your chickpeas and quinoa, and stir to combine.